Georges Claude ~ 1929

 The InterContinental Hotel, Bora Bora

-DHE The InterContinental Hotel in Bora Bora, of the Leeward Islands in French Polynesia, is cooled by deep seawater proving 90% savings over an electric chilled water system.
+The InterContinental Hotel in Bora Bora, of the Leeward Islands in French Polynesia, is cooled by deep seawater proving 90% savings over an electric chilled water system.
 "This luxurious eco hotel boasts the first thelaso spa in the southern hemisphere and is the very first hotel in the world to be entirely air conditioned with cold water drawn from the ocean depths."

 Click to watch this short video...